embold/emb-integration-samples/remote_scan/remote_scan_example.md

     - `dotnet --version`
     - The above command should return 3.1 or later
     - If it is not installed, follow steps here to install it: <https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.201-windows-x64-installer>
+- It is recommended that the code you want to scan can be built successfully on the host which will run the scan.
+This ensures all the dependencies are available when the scan runs

 ### Setup and Configuration
 In this example, we will scan MSBuild (C#) cloned from here: <https://github.com/microsoft/msbuild.git>